Colonial Period of Indonesia

 Initially, the Dutch colonial authorities permitted the establishment of indigenous political movements but when Indonesian ideologies radicalized in the 1920s (as seen in the communist uprisings in West Java and West Sumatra in 1926 and 1927) the Dutch authorities changed course.
-A relative tolerant regime was replaced by a repressive one in which every suspected act of subversive behaviour was suppressed.
+A relative tolerant regime was replaced with a repressive one in which every suspected act of subversive behaviour was suppressed.
 This repressive regime in fact only worsened the situation by radicalizing the entire Indonesian nationalist movement.
 Part of these nationalists established the Indonesian Nationalist Party (Partai Nasional Indonesia, abbreviated PNI) in 1927 as a reaction to the repressive regime.
 Its goal was full independence for Indonesia.

 Another important occasion for Indonesian nationalism was the declaration of the Youth Pledge in 1928.
-At this congress of youth organizations three ideals were proclaimed, to wit one motherland, one nation and one language.
-The main aim of this congress was to stimulate the feeling of unity between the young Indonesians.
+At this congress of youth organizations three ideals were proclaimed, to wit: one motherland, one nation, and one language.
+The main aim of this congress was to stimulate a feeling of unity between the young Indonesians.
 On this congress the future national anthem (Indonesia Raya) was played and the future national flag (merah-putih) was shown for the first time.
 The colonial authorities reacted with another act of suppression.
 Young national leaders, such as Soekarno (who would become Indonesia's first president in 1945) and Mohammad Hatta (Indonesia's first vice president) were arrested and exiled.

 Japanese Invasion of the Dutch Indies